sebjilke/guidelines/README.md

-# Experimental Reporting Guidelines for Experiments in Public Management, a Checklist<sup>1</sup>
+# Experimental Reporting Guidelines for Experiments in Public Management, a Checklist

 >[James, O., Jilke, S. &amp; G. Van Ryzin.
 2017. *Experiments in Public Management Research: Challenges and Contributions*.
 Cambrige: Cambridge University Press](https://www.cambridge.org/core/books/experiments-in-public-management-research/8DB826A84D228568AAEC69732C72F1EC) (pages 509-511).

-Below a series of questions and recomemended issues that experimental researchers in public administration and management may want to address when reporting their experimental studies.
+Below are a series of questions and recomemended issues that experimental researchers in public administration and management may want to address when reporting their experimental studies.
+The checklist is drawn from James, Jilke and Van Ryzin (2017), but synthesizes and extends reporting guidelines for experiments from the social and medical sciences.<sup>1</sup>

 ### 1. Hypotheses and theories they are drawn from
 #### a.
 Specific objectives and hypotheses